Yankees vs. Mariners Player Props Betting Odds

 Judge Stats

-- Judge has recorded a base hit in four straight games.
-In his last five games he is batting .368 with two doubles, three home runs, two walks and five RBI.
+- Judge has recorded a base hit in five games in a row.
+During his last five outings he is batting .421 with two doubles, four home runs, three walks and six RBI.

 Judge Recent Games